B.A. in Social Sciences

 Dowling’s social sciences degree program prepares you for diverse careers in business, government, and non-profit organizations, as well as for graduate study in social sciences, business, law, education, and social work.
 Your communications, analytical, and research skills will qualify you for a career as an anthropologist, archaeologist, research worker, and more.

 The student is strongly advised to seek faculty input when developing a course plan that fulfills requirements for the major and/or Teacher Certification which is aligned with his/her future objectives.
 Teacher certification will require additional courses.
-If a student chooses psychology as his or her Group 1 option (18 credits), then the student must follow the same requirements outlined in the PSYCHOLOGY MINOR section of this catalog.
-Namely, the student must select courses under each of the six (6) specified areas of work.
+If a student chooses psychology as his or her Group 1 option (18 credits), then the student must follow the same requirements outlined in the Psychology minor section of this catalog.

-Students seeking certification to teach Social Studies at the secondary level must consult an education adviso
+Students seeking certification to teach Social Studies at the secondary level must consult an education advisor.

 College-Wide Requirements 9 credits

 Click here to see core requirements

 |Group One||Student must take 18 credits in one of the following disciplines: Anthropology, Economics, History, Political Science, Psychology, or Sociology||18 credits|

 |Group Two||Student must select additional courses from at least four of the following disciplines (but excluding the discipline elected in Group One): Anthropology, Economics, History, Political Science, Psychology, or Sociology.
 At least 12 of these credits must be upper level courses beyond the introductory level.
 The following courses are considered introductory level courses: ANT 1001A, ANT 1002A, ECN 1001A, ECN 1003A, ECN 2002A , HST 1021C, HST 1022C, POL 1001C, POL 1011C, PSY 1001A, SOC 1001A, SOC 1002A.||24 credits|

 Total degree requirement: 120 credits